pyglet/pyglet/doc/programming_guide/examplegame.rst

 Drawing with batches
 ^^^^^^^^^^^^^^^^^^^^

-Calling each object’s `draw()` method manually can become cumbersome and tedious if there are many different kinds of objects.
-It's also very inefficient if you need to draw a large number of objects.
+Calling each object’s ``draw()`` method manually can become cumbersome and tedious if there are many different kinds of objects.
+It's also very inefficient if you need to draw a large number of objects, because the GPU needs to perform a separate draw call (with all the state setup) for each one.
 The pyglet :class:`pyglet.graphics.Batch` class simplifies drawing by letting you draw all your objects with a single function call.
 All you need to do is create a batch, pass it into each object you want to draw, and call the batch’s :meth:`~pyglet.graphics.Batch.draw` method.
+The main documentation goes into much more detail on rendering and performance, but for now, just try to put everything in the same Batch and you'll be off to a good start.

 To create a new batch, simply create an instance of :class:`pyglet.graphics.Batch`::